bsvars/bsvars/README.md

   feature a three-level local-global hierarchical prior that estimates the equation-specific level of shrinkage
-- In **five models** the structural shocks are conditionally normal with zero mean and diagonal covariance matrix with for variances that are:
+- In **five models** the structural shocks are conditionally normal with zero mean and diagonal covariance matrix with variances that are:
-  - homoskedastic with unit variances
+  - equal to one
-  - heteroskedastic following non-centred **Stochastic Volatility**
+  - time-varying following non-centred **Stochastic Volatility**
-  - heteroskedastic following centred **Stochastic Volatility**
+  - time-varying following centred **Stochastic Volatility**
-  - heteroskedastic with stationary **Markov Switching**
+  - time-varying with stationary **Markov Switching**
-  - heteroskedastic with **sparse Markov Switching** where the number of volatility regimes is estimated
+  - time-varying with **sparse Markov Switching** where the number of volatility regimes is estimated
 - In **two more models** non-normal structural shocks following
   - a finite **mixture of normal** components and component-specific